offcentric/slack-archiver/README.md

    ````

 ### Slack App set up
-1. Log into Slack, go to https://api.slack.com/apps/
+1. Log into Slack, go to https://api.slack.com/apps/.
-2. Click "Create New App" button, select "From scratch"
+2. Click "Create New App" button, select "From scratch".
-3. Enter "Archiver" as App Name, and select the workspace to which you want to add the app
+3. Enter "Archiver" as App Name, and select the workspace to which you want to add the app.
 4. Click Create App button.

 #### Basic information
 5. You will start out in the *Settings -> Basic Information* page.
 On that page you will see the Verification Token.
-Copy the value of that token, and add to your `.env` file for `SLACK_VERIFICATION_TOKEN_YOURWORKSPACE`.
+Copy the value of that token, and add to your `.env` file as the value for `SLACK_VERIFICATION_TOKEN_YOURWORKSPACE`.
-6. Scroll down to Display Information, enter a Short description (whatever you want, but I'd advise to use the first sentence of this README file)
+6. Scroll down to *Display Information*, enter a Short Description (whatever you want, e.g. "Archive all Slack messages to an external database").
-7. (Optional) Add an Icon for your app and choose a Background color
+7. (Optional) Add an Icon for your app and choose a Background color.
-8. Click **Save Changes** at the bottom of the page
+8. Click **Save Changes** at the bottom of the page.

 #### OAuth & Permissions
 9. Go to the *Features -> OAuth & Permissions* page, scroll down to the Scopes section.
 Add the following scopes: